Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 • Children (ages 3 to 11) – $50

-TIP (for residents of the Harrison River Valley): Thursdays are Locals Days, which means admission costs just $10 for adults and youth who live in Agassiz, the District of Kent, FVRD Area C, Harrison Mills, Harrison Hot Springs and Seabird Island.
+Note (For residents of the Harrison River Valley): Thursdays are Locals Days, which means admission cost just $10 for adults and youth who live in Agassiz, the District of Kent, FVRD Area C, Harrison Mills, Harrison Hot Springs and Seabird Island.
 Children between the ages of 3 and 12 on those dates cost just $5.
-The discounted rates are only available at the gate for people who can prove they live in the Harrison River Valley.
+The discounted rates are only available at the gate for people who could prove they live in the Harrison River Valley.

 Harrison Tulip Festival in Agassiz